 - 16 oz super firm tofu

 - 2 tablespoons tamari or soy sauce or coconut aminos

 - 1/2 teaspoon paprika powder

-- 1/2 teaspoon dried thyme
+- 1/2 teaspoon dried oregano

 - Heat a cast iron skillet over medium-high heat.